 What to Avoid During a Home Purchase

-In the rush of excitement that comes with an accepted offer and a "yes" from the lender, many homebuyers make the error of taking their enthusiasm straight to the mall or appliance store.
-Until your keys are in hand, there are still some hoops to jump through.
-Below you'll find a list of things to stay away from during this crucial time of your home purchase.
+In the rush of excitement that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of carrying their enthusiasm straight to the mall or furniture store.
+There are still a few major hurdles to jump before the house is realy yours.
+Here are some actions to avoid before closing to assure the transaction goes smoothly.

-Don't overspend on big-ticket items You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but stay away from major purchases like furniture, cars, appliances, or vacations until the loan closes.
-You may send up red flags with your lender if you finance your furniture on your credit cards in the middle of your loan process.
-It's also a mistake to make those large purchases using cash.
-Lending Institutions are looking at your available cash when considering your loan.
+Don't overspend on big-ticket items You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but stay away from big purchases like furniture, cars, appliances, or vacations until closing.
+Using credit cards to buy furniture could compromise your lending process by altering your numbers dramatically.
+It's also a mistake to make those big-ticket purchases using cash.
+Lenders are examining your cash reserve when considering your loan.

 Don't look for a new job.
 Consistency in your career history is a good thing to lending institutions.
 Finding a new job (particularly one with a bigger paycheck) may not hinder your ability to qualify for a loan.
 However, if you switch careers before your loan is approved, your mortgage process could fail or be slowed down.